back

 sharp remote control | Praz-Delavallade Paris

-stapler | Galerie Eva Presenhuber Zurich
+blue stapler | Galerie Eva Presenhuber Zurich

 fire exit sign | Anthony Reynolds Gallery London